-A base amount allows Council to determine if there are some facets of its operations that every ratepayer should make a contribution towards and allows these to be charged for in a base amount or alternatively, if there are some activities that are common to a rates category that should be paid for by the group and almost anywhere in between.
+A base amount allows Council to determine if there are some facets of its operations that every ratepayer should make an equal contribution, or if there are some activities that are common to a rates category that should be paid for by the group.

-These two methods of rating offer any number of combinations and possibilities, what is important is arriving at a philosophy for rating that is clear, supportable and easy to administer.
+Accordingly, the use of ad valorem rates and minimum or base amounts, as well as differential rating within and between categories, provides any number of combinations and possibilities.
+It is therefore important that council adopts a rating philosophy that is clear, supportable and easy to administer.